 - Build research and presentation skills; and,

-- Forge connections with other changemakers both within and beyond the Vanderbilt community.
+- Establish connections with students, faculty, staff and professionals, both within and beyond the Vanderbilt community;

-- Not to mention, the winning team of the on-campus competition represents Vanderbilt University at the global finals, held in June at the University of Oxford in the United Kingdom.
+- Win the opportunity to represent Vanderbilt University at the global finals, held in June of each year at the University of Oxford in the United Kingdom.

 Who Should Participate?

-Map the System is for ALL Vanderbilt University undergraduate and graduate students who are interested in learning more about a particular societal or environmental challenge and how to develop strategies to address it.
-The program is designed to help students develop a research-based approach to solving complex social and environmental challenges.
+Map the System is for ALL Vanderbilt University undergraduate and graduate students who are interested in learning more about a societal or environmental challenge and how they may develop strategies to address it.
 The ideal participant is someone who is:

 - Seeking an internship or professional opportunity related to a specific social, economic, or environmental challenge; and/or,

 - Contemplating a new social business model but wants to better understand how their proposed solution fits within, or provides an alternative to, existing initiatives.